UnicomAI/HiMo-CLIP/README.md

 ## 📖 Citation
-If you find **LeMiCa** useful in your research or applications, please consider giving us a star ⭐ and citing it by the following BibTeX entry:
+If you find **HiMo-CLIP** useful in your research or applications, please consider giving us a star ⭐ and citing it by the following BibTeX entry:

 ```bibtex
 @misc{wu2025himoclipmodelingsemantichierarchy,